TheCraZyDuDee/Windows-Gaming-Optimization-Script/README.md

 # Windows 10/11 Gaming Optimization Batch Script
-There is now a Universal Version which has all Features removed that needed to be personalized.<br/>
-So you can just use it without editing it much.

 Simple Batch that does optimizations like disabeling Tasks, Services and much more while Gaming.<br/>
 All changes will only be temporary you also have the option to revert everything.<br/>